NicolasPetton/Indium/sphinx-doc/setup.rst

 The output from the NodeJS process is appended to the ``*nodejs process*`` buffer.

+When a nodejs process has been started with ``indium-run-node``, it can be restarted with ``indium-restart-node``.

 ..
-NOTE:: Indium will append the ``--inspect`` and ``--debug-brk`` flags to the
+NOTE:: Indium will append the ``--inspect`` flag to the command-line
-          command-line arguments automatically, so you do not need to provide them.
+          arguments automatically, so you do not need to provide them.

+If you wish to break the execution at the first statement, set ``indium-nodejs-inspect-break`` to ``t``.

 Connecting to a Nodejs process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~